mr-karan/kubekutr/README.md

         -   **labels**: (reference above)
         -   **annotations**:
             - **name**:  Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata

+## ⭐️ Show your support
+Give a ⭐️ if this project helped you!

 ## Contributing